melkorinos/Python-POM/README.md

 ## Introduction
 The following base components can be indetified
-- Locators
+- Locators : All web element locators
-- Page Objects
+- Page Objects : All site pages
-- Tests
+- Tests : All tests
-- WebDriverSetup
+- WebDriverSetup : Basic test setup and teardown
-- TestRunner
+- TestRunner : Test runner and reporter

 The suite access the website http://automationpractice.com/index.php and performs two sample tests.
 To launch run TestRunner.py